IVF treatment in Chennai

 - The embryo may stop growing after fertilisation due to several reasons.

-Once fertilisation takes place, a couple’s chance of achieving pregnancy is same for IVF treatment and ICSI.
+Once fertilisation takes place, a couple’s chance of achieving pregnancy is same for IVF treatment in Chennai and ICSI.
 Chances of Pregnancy in humans is up to 30-40 % even with very good embryos.
 This is due to the low implantation capacity of human uterus.

 Can ICSI Treatment affect a baby’s development?